-Add an "X" to items in a worksheet list, and the following code will print each marked item in an Excel order form
+Mark items in a worksheet list, and this macro will print each marked item in an Excel order form

 Thanks to Dave Peterson, who wrote this technique.